buwilliams/recifree/README.md

 - Keep the architecture simple.
 - Be mobile friendly.
-- Use Django templates for search engine friendly pages.
+- Use Django templates for initial page load so that it's search engine friendly.
 - Decorate templates with Vue for dynamic content and forms.
 - Vue should use Django API endpoints.
+- Do not use Django forms instead use Vue with JavaScript Fetch API.